Gongheyang/kafka/README.md

     ./gradlew tasks

 ### Building IDE project ####
+*Note Pleasure ensure that JDK17 is used when developing Kafka.*
 *Note that this is not strictly necessary (IntelliJ IDEA has good built-in support for Gradle projects, for example).*

     ./gradlew eclipse